recioes/Esther-Recio/README.md

 - 🚀 Rising Junior Web Developer honing skills in HTML, CSS, and JavaScript, constantly pushing the boundaries of what's possible on the web

-- 🎓 Pursuing a career as a Web Developer, currently studying at Centro de Ensino Unificado de Brasília (UniCEUB).
+- 🎓 Pursuing a career as a Web Developer, currently studying 'System analysis and development' at Centro de Ensino Unificado de Brasília (UniCEUB).
 I hold a Bachelor's degree in Business Administration from Universidade de Brasília (UnB) and aim to leverage both skills to excel in the field

 - 💬 Ask me about **JavaScript, HTML and CSS, for now**